-Improving Fuel Economy: Other Policy Options
+Improving Fuel Economy: Other Policy Approaches

-As a practical matter, reducing gasoline consumption can be achieved by raising the price of gasoline through taxation or other means to a level that induces some conservation, as well as by increasing the efficiency of the automobile fleet in use.
+Two possible approaches to reduce gasoline consumption involve (1) raising the price of gasoline through taxation, or other means, to a level that induces some conservation; and (2) increasing the efficiency of the automobile fleet in use.
 Of course, a combination of these two broad approaches can be used as well.

-Freedom CAR and the Partnership for a New Generation of Vehicles (PNGV)(1993-2002).
+Freedom CAR and the Partnership for a New Generation of Vehicles (PNGV) (1993-2002).
 In late September 1993, President Clinton announced establishment of a government and industry research program, the Partnership for a New Generation of Vehicles (PNGV), that had among its goals development of an environmentally friendly "Supercar" that would achieve 80 mpg without sacrificing performance, affordability, and safety.
 The PNGV was an effort to combine the resources and expertise of federal agencies and laboratories with the private sector to reduce U.S. dependence on oil and maintain competitiveness without intervening to alter the market price of fuel.
-Research and development was to be focused on hybrid electric vehicle drive, direct-injection engines, fuel cells, and greater use of lightweight materials.
+Research and development was to be focused on hybrid electric vehicles, direct-injection engines, fuel cells, and greater use of lightweight materials.
 Production prototypes of the Supercar were projected to be ready by 2004, a deadline that was appearing unlikely to be met.

-On January 9, 2002, the Administration indicated that it would abandon the PNGV in favor of a new initiative to push for development of fuel cells.
-Research on fuel cells has been a focus of PNGV; of the \$127 million provided to the program in FY2002, roughly \$40 million was provided for fuel cell research and an additional \$20 for hydrogen R&D. Although the Administration promises that the new initiative, called Freedom CAR, will be more aggressive, others expect it may largely operate along the lines of PNGV.
-However, where PNGV was directed by the Commerce Department, Freedom CAR will be administered by DOE.
+On January 9, 2002, the Bush Administration indicated that it would abandon the PNGV in favor of a new initiative to push for development of fuel cells.
+Research on fuel cells has been a focus of PNGV; of the \$127 million provided to the program in FY2002, roughly \$40 million was provided for fuel cell research and an additional \$20 for hydrogen R&D. Although the Administration promised that the new initiative, called Freedom CAR, would be more aggressive, others expected it would largely operate along the lines of PNGV.
+However, where PNGV was directed by the Commerce Department, Freedom CAR is administered by DOE.